Galeazzo Ciano: Exile, trial and death

 Ciano was dismissed from his ambassador's post by the new government of Italy, put in place after his father-in-law was overthrown.
 Later, he and Edda were put under home arrest.
 Fearing further prosecution by the new Italian government, Ciano and Edda secretly turned to the Germans for help, and after covertly fleeing their villa with their three children on 27 August 1943, were evacuated on a German military plane from Ciampino airport to Munich.

 After they were evacuated to Germany and placed in a secluded villa near Munich, Ciano and Edda applied for permission to be transferred to neutral Spain where they hoped to wait till the war's end.
 The application was denied, and as the Germans were furious at Ciano for his anti-Mussolini vote at the 24 July Fascist Grand Council meeting, they turned Ciano over to Mussolini's new government, the Italian Social Republic formed on 23 September, agreeing with Mussolini that Ciano would be viewed as a traitor.
 Ciano was then formally arrested on charges of treason.
 Under German and Fascist pressure, Mussolini kept Ciano imprisoned before he was tried at court and found guilty.
 After the Verona trial and sentence, on 11 January 1944, Ciano was executed by a firing squad along with four others (Emilio De Bono, Luciano Gottardi, Giovanni Marinelli and Carlo Pareschi) who had voted for Mussolini's ousting.
-As a further humiliation, the condemned men were tied to chairs and shot in the back, though, allegedly, Ciano managed to twist his chair around at the last minute to face the firing squad before uttering his final words, "Long live Italy!"
+As a further humiliation, the condemned men were tied to chairs and shot.

 Ciano is remembered for his Diaries 1937–1943, a revealing daily record of his meetings with Mussolini, Hitler, Ribbentrop, foreign ambassadors and other political figures.
 Edda tried to barter his papers to the Germans in return for his life; Gestapo agents helped her confidant Emilio Pucci rescue some of them from Rome.
 Pucci was then a lieutenant in the Italian Air Force, but would find fame after the war as a fashion designer.
 When Hitler vetoed the plan, she hid the bulk of the papers at a clinic in Ramiola, near Medesano and on 9 January 1944, Pucci helped Edda escape to Switzerland with five diaries covering the war years which were then buried beneath a rose garden.
 The diary was first published in English in London in 1946, edited by Malcolm Muggeridge, covering 1939 to 1943.
 The complete English version was published in 2002.